AdrienPiette/Usual_analysis/README.md

 | **Spear thrower**| 0.818     | 0.818  | 0.818    | 11      |
 | **Throwing**     | 0.615     | 0.889  | 0.727    | 9       |
 | **Thrusting**    | 0.889     | 0.667  | 0.762    | 12      |

+### Metrics Explanation (Class-Level)

+- **Precision**: The proportion of true positive predictions for a class out of all predictions made for that class.
+For example, a precision of 0.667 for the "Bow" class means that 66.7% of the predictions labeled as "Bow" were correct.
+- **Recall**: The proportion of true positive predictions for a class out of all actual instances of that class.
+For instance, a recall of 0.500 for the "Bow" class indicates that 50% of all actual "Bow" instances were correctly identified.
+- **F1-score**: The harmonic mean of precision and recall, providing a balanced measure of a model's performance for a specific class.
+A lower F1-score for the "Bow" class (0.571) reflects challenges in balancing precision and recall.
+- **Support**: The number of actual instances of each class in the dataset.
+For example, the "Bow" class has a support of 4, indicating it is a minority class compared to others.

 ---